Admittedly, I do not have all the answers on how to create peace of mind after 50 when the going is rough. I wish I did. For all our sakes.

 After we were graded we went around the table and told our type.
 The test was so right on.
 Everyone’s color matched their personality.
 Looking back I have never had a better time around a breakfast table!

 Needless to say, my Ultimate Concierge was a Red.
 I like strong men.
 I love being taken care of.
 And I love knowing that my guy is in the know and I can count and depend on his decisions.
+This gives me peace of mind after 50!

 In other words, I don’t like to drive the car!
 Yes, I prefer being Miss Daisy.
 I like a man whose empowerment is wrapped around me.